Social Europe

 The realities of working in Europe can be very different from one region to the next and drawing parallels between the day-to-day experiences of an office worker in Trier and an agricultural labourer in Tuscany can seem an impossible task.
 Nonetheless, regional, national, and even generational trends can be identified, and data that at first glance may seem innocuous can reveal significant issues when analysed further.

-The sixth European Working Conditions Survey (EWCS), conducted in 2015, involved interviews with 43,850 workers – both employees and self-employed – across 35 European countries.
+The (EWCS), conducted in 2015, involved interviews with 43,850 workers – both employees and self-employed – across 35 European countries.
 No mere academic exercise, it quizzed workers across Europe about their employment conditions, working hours, exposure to risks, work organisation, skills use, work-life balance, health and well-being and more.
 It paints a picture of what it is like to work in Europe, and details the concerns and aspirations of European workers.
 Some of the findings of the survey show well established trends, and reflect the uneven impacts of the recent financial crisis.
 For example, households in southern and eastern Europe report the highest difficulties in making ends meets, whereas countries in northern and western European report the least difficulties.
 Questions related to job security also threw up familiar trends, with respondents in Germany and other western and northern EU Member States reporting relative job security, whereas those in Mediterranean countries – and in particular Spain – reported higher levels of insecurity.

 Percentage of people in the EU who felt they may lose their job in the next six months